AndrewJBateman/angular-form-validation/README.md

 # :zap: Angular Form Validation

-This app sets up form validation in Angular 10 using Template-Driven Forms.
-This is a simple registration form with standard fields for first name, last name, email, password and confirm password.
+* This app sets up form validation in Angular 10 using Template-Driven Forms.
+* This is a simple registration form with standard fields for first name, last name, email, password and confirm password.
 Additional field with maxLength validator added.
+* Code from [Blog by Jason Watmore:](http://jasonwatmore.com/post/2018/11/10/angular-7-template-driven-forms-validation-example) - see [:clap: Inspiration](#clap-inspiration) below.
+* Not to be upgraded from Angular 10.

 *** Note: to open web links in a new window use: _ctrl+click on link_**